AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 Display brightness stuff: BrightnessKeys kext connects to Fn-F5/F6 which output EC queries.
 Meanwhile, VoodooPS2 additionally maps brightness up/down to ADB keys 0x71/0x6b (F15/F14).

 Fn-4 — can crash system without patches.
 System shuts down and on start gives CMOS checksum error — scary!
-As I've read somewhere, it's caused by key sending system into non-standard sleep mode. this can be fixed either with SSDT edit ([TODO] try to find that information again) or simply by installing YogaSMC.
+As I've read somewhere, it's caused by key sending system into non-standard sleep mode.
+This can be fixed either with SSDT edit ([TODO] try to find that information again) or simply by installing YogaSMC.

-## Remapping
+### Remapping

-To recap, here are currently implemented key remappings:
+To recap, here are currently implemented key remappings (last two are disabled):

 | Key      | Keycodes    | Maps to  | Keycode |
 | -------- | ----------- | -------- | ------- |